usd-cs-research/Mettle/README.md

-# meTTle
+# MEttLE

---- description ---
+MEttLE is a tool to assist engineering students in learning and solving estimation problems.
+To read about it, follow [this link](https://link.springer.com/article/10.1186/s41039-018-0083-y).
 # Setup
 ## Docker
 ### Setup Run
 **Pre-requisites**

+- Docker Desktop
-- Docker
+    - Go to [Get Docker Desktop](https://docs.docker.com/get-started/introduction/get-docker-desktop/) for a download
-- Docker-compose
+- Node JS
+    - Go to [Download Node.js](https://nodejs.org/en/download) for download instructions

+Once the pre-requisites are installed you can run this command in a terminal:
 ```bash
 npm run setup:docker
 ```
-This script will build all the Docker images and make the required configurations for a local run of the application in an interactive terminal.
+This script will build all the Docker images and make the required configurations for a local run of the application.
+You can view it in your browser at http://localhost:3000.

 ## Local Development
-**Pre-requisites**

-- Node JS
 ### Setup

 ```bash